KEIB: Early years

-From 1928 to 1961, KFSG 1150 (1120 before 1941) shared the KRKD frequency and transmitter.
+From 1928 until its deletion in 1961, KFSG 1150 (1120 before 1941) shared the KRKD frequency and transmitter.
 The International Church of the Foursquare Gospel bought KRKD to keep from having to share time, airing mostly secular programming.
-From 6 P.M. to midnight, KRKD aired services from Angelus Temple.
+From 6 p.m. to midnight, KRKD aired services from Angelus Temple.

 KRKD-FM aired the same programming as the AM station before 1966.
 After that, the two stations aired the same adult standards programming after 2 in the afternoon and were known as "Your Album Stations of Southern California".
 On its own KRKD-FM aired theatrical performances, light classical music and opera.
 At one point, the AM aired college football while the FM kept the album format, and when the games ended, the AM continued the album format and the FM aired theater and opera.

 KIIS

 The Foursquare Church sold KRKD AM in 1970 (and changed KRKD-FM to KFSG).
 In 1970, the KRKD call letters were then changed to KIIS to identify it with its AM frequency (1150=IIS).
-The new owners changed the format to soft rock with jingles performed by Richard and Karen Carpenter.
-It was known as "the Kiss of California."
+The new owners changed the format to soft rock with jingles created by PAMS of Dallas, some of which were in the style of Richard and Karen Carpenter.
+It was known as "the Kiss of California".
 In 1975, its owners, Combined Communications, "married" KIIS 1150 AM to their FM station, KKDJ 102.7 FM, in an on-air wedding on Charlie Tuna's KKDJ morning show.
 KKDJ then became known as KIIS-FM.
 The AM and FM stations ("AM and FM, K-Double I S") did simulcasts during the day and reverted to two stations in the evening hours (with this, the AM aired their own version of the jingle package which had been produced for its sister FM station).
 The combined stations had many popular jocks including Humble Harve, Jay Stevens, Charlie Tuna from KKDJ.

 KPRZ

 In late 1979, as KIIS-FM went to an all-disco format, KIIS AM briefly changed its format to religious talk and the station became Christian radio KPRZ ("K-Praise").
-KPRZ implemented AM stereo during this time.
+KPRZ implemented C-QUAM AM stereo during this time.
+And then switched to the Motorola system.

 But soon thereafter, KMPC unexpectedly dropped its adult standards format and fired its DJs.
 Dick Whittinghill, Gary Owens, Johnny Magnus and Pete Smith all moved over to KPRZ, which took over the KMPC music and called it "The Music of Your Life".
 Whttinghill would complain about "all that noise down the hall at sister station KIIS-FM".
 If the door to the KPRZ studios was open, the Top 40 music on KIIS-FM could even be heard in the background on the AM station.